Small IP Claims

 On this page, you should find all the information you could possibly need if you have a small intellectual property ("IP") claim against someone in England or Wales or if someone in England and Wales has a small IP claim against you.

 What is a "Small IP Claim"?

 A "small IP claim" is a claim for monetary relief of £10,000 or less arising from the infringement of an intellectual property right ("IPR").
 It is often coupled with a claim for an injunction or order of the court to bring the infringement to an end and/or not to repeat the act.

 Examples of Small IP Cases

-If someone copies a photo from your website and posts it to his without your permission would be one example (see Someone has stuck one of my photos on his website without my permission.
+Someone copying a photo from your website and posting it to his or her own without your permission would be one example (see Someone has stuck one of my photos on his website without my permission.
 What do I do?
 20 Oct 2013).
 Trading under a business name that is so similar to that of a competing business with the result that people think that one of those businesses is a branch of the other would be another example.
 However, a patent infringement claim for millions of pounds by one drug company against another would definitely not be a small IP claim for all sorts of reasons.

 So what can be done about it?